-Liquidation of a general partnership in compliance with/ according to the Polish Code of Commercial Companies
+Liquidation of a Polish general partnership in compliance with the Polish Code of Commercial Companies

 In Art.
 58 of the Code of Commercial Companies in connection with Art.
 67, Section 1 of the Code of Commercial Companies the legislator indicated the following reasons for a company’s liquidation:

 - the reasons indicated in the company’s agreement;

 - a declaration of bankruptcy of the company;

 - the death of the partner or declaration of his bankruptcy;

 - termination of the company’s agreement by a partner or a creditor of a partner;